Skip to main content

 Opinion Editorial

 A higher education degree is increasingly critical to attaining financial stability and career success later in life.
 Gone are the days when just a high school degree could easily lead to a well-paying job and a comfortable middle class life.
+While Michigan's great paying careers now require additional training at universities, colleges, and other technical educational facilities, the high cost of obtaining that degree is often a barrier.

 Issues:Education